 The payments would go to wind-based communities and local authorities, although the government is also open to sending money directly to homeowners.
 Any money they send to local officials must benefit the citizens directly.

 The country’s history with wind turbines shows a surprising amount of pushback.
-Many German citizens have complained about visual pollution and noise, as well as the dangers to winged animals.
+Many German residents have complained about visual pollution and noise, as well as the dangers to winged animals.

 Most turbines are of the Horizontal Axis variety — wind blows on both sides of the blades as opposed to one.
 This feature is likely a cause of the extra noise people often report, though others argue that wind turbines make no sound.